Mrs Catherine Oliver is our Designated Safeguarding lead

 Our Headteacher, Anthony Tierney, is our Deputy Designated Safeguarding Lead.

-Tim Boardman is our Safeguarding Governor and is also fully trained in this area; he works with Mrs Oliver to check policy documents, practices and procedures linked to safeguarding and child protection.
+Lizzie Crisp is our Safeguarding Governor and is also fully trained in this area; she works with Mrs Oliver to check policy documents, practices and procedures linked to safeguarding and child protection.

 Child Protection & Safeguarding Policy